8 Types of Pronouns

 1. Personal Pronouns

-Personal pronouns are the most common type of pronouns that we use most frequently in our daily activities.
-Let’s come to the definition; a pronoun that is used to place instead of any person is called a personal pronoun.
-Personal pronoun usually indicates persons.
-For example, I, we, you, she, they, etc.
+Personal pronouns are the most common type of pronouns we use most frequently in our daily activities.
+Let’s come to the definition: a pronoun that is used to place instead of any specific person or thing is called a personal pronoun.
+For example, I, we, you, she, they, it, etc.

 Personal pronouns are marked in bold for easy identification.